GuidanceMantras/GuidanceMantras/README.md

 - For your future sake and parents sake, stay away from higher education.
 - If you get the chance for Job directly from foreign companies, take it. do not go for studies
 - Indians always think that grass is greener on the other side
+- You will have a language problem in EU countries.
+Difficult to grow and also you will have bad social life.

 ### Agreements and Contracts
 - Read the entire agreements first and understand it properly before signing it